-The following is a discussion and analysis of compensation arrangements of our named executive officers, or "NEOs."
+The following is a discussion and analysis of compensation arrangements of our named executive officers (NEOs).
 This discussion contains forward looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.
-As an "emerging growth company" as defined in the JOBS Act, we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.
+As an "emerging growth company" as defined in the Jumpstart Our Business Startups (JOBS) Act, we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.